forcedotcom/packaging/messages/messages.md

 # errorDirectoryIdMismatch

 The %s value, [%s], and %s value, [%s], were both found in sfdx-project.json but don’t match.
 If you supply both values, they must match the path and package values in one of the packageDirectories.,

+# tempFileLocation

+The temp files are located at: %s.